lavabit/libdime/docs/style.md

 the enclosing loop statement.
 Braces enclosing the iterated statements are required.
 Loop control expressions should be formatted the same way as conditional expressions for `if` statements.
-The control expressions should express all condtions under which the loop will exit;
+The control expressions should express all conditions under which the loop will exit;
 `break` statements should not be used.

 For-loops shall have a space separating the `for` and the opening